-You know what your home needs and that’s insulation that will stop the outside air from getting inside.
+You know what your home needs, and that’s insulation that will stop the outside air from getting inside.

 Injection foam in your existing exterior walls can get that done.

 In the case of the wythe cavity versus the stud cavity, it’s always best to have a professional take a look because every project is different.
-The big thing is to have the conversation with your foam insulation contractor to make sure the integrity of your brick siding will be maintained.
+The big thing is to have a conversation with your foam insulation contractor to make sure the integrity of your brick siding will be maintained.

 If you’d like to learn more about the benefits of foam insulation in other areas of your home, check out our Learning Center.